-A Personal Injury Attorney Will Help Maximize Your Damages after an Accident
+A Personal Injury Attorney Will Help Maximize Your Damages After an Accident

 How do you determine how much that is worth?
-The truth is most personal injury victims do not know how to calculate the actual value of their case, which is why it is so important for anyone that has been involved in an accident to retain an experienced personal injury lawyer before accepting any settlement offer that has been made.
+The truth is most personal injury victims do not know how to calculate the actual value of their case, which is why it is so essential for anyone that has been involved in an accident to retain an experienced personal injury lawyer before accepting any settlement offer that has been made.

-When you retain our Los Angeles personal injury lawyers, we will take the time to fully understand the extent of your damages and may even consult with experts to determine how your injuries will affect you in the future.
+When you retain our injury lawyers, we will take the time to understand the extent of your damages fully and may even consult with experts to determine how your injuries will affect you in the future.

 In addition, our attorneys will negotiate with the insurance company for you, ensuring that any settlement you accept adequately compensates you for the losses you have experienced.